DOCTRINE ARCHIVE INDEX

 There is no subject more confusing, and more debated amongst theologians than the question of free will and predestination.
 Some people even contrast the two terms and say “free will versus predestination.”
 But let us forget the word “predestination” for a moment, and center ourselves on the matter of free will itself.
 The essential question is this: does mankind — that means each of us personally — have free will?
 That is, do we have the capability of expressing ourselves with a will that is independent of all external influences, including the influences of God and His divine will?

-This "Manifesto" (which I will record below) is an explicit and formal announcement of God’s promise, His intention and His will for the human race.
-It is not a document that originates with mankind.
-It is God’s own personal declaration to humanity.
-It represents nothing less than the legal and emotional pronouncement of God the Father’s absolute and unchangeable WILL to each and every member of the human race who has ever lived in the past, who is living now, or who will ever live in the future.
+This "manifesto" is an explicit and formal announcement of God's promise, His intention, and His desire for the human race.
+It does not originate with man.
+It is God's personal declaration to humanity.
+It represents the legal and emotional pronouncement of God the Father's absolute and unchangeable will to each and every member of the human race who ever lived in the past, is living now, or ever will live in the future.

 The important virtue that rings with a clear sound throughout the entirety of the Bible is love.
 There are two commandments which are the most important in relation to human responsibility.
 They are to, "love the Lord your God with all your heart, and with all your soul, and with all your mind," and to love "your neighbor as yourself" (Matthew 22:37–39).
 These commands about love are of continual relevance, and their truth is eternal as to time and universal in space.
 Nothing can surpass true love.

-The Greatest Revolution in Human History - December 21, 1999
+- Greatest Revolution in Human History - September 2018

-Organized religion, whether based on Christian principles and/or Jewish concepts, has been a dismal failure in making the world a peaceful and prosperous place over the past 1600 years (and since Islam started 1300 years ago, we can include organized Islam in the same category, along with organized Buddhism and organized Hinduism, and organized "whatever religions are left").
+Organized religion, whether based on Christian principles and/or Jewish concepts, has been a dismal failure in making the world a peaceful and prosperous place over the past 1600 years, and since Islam started 1300 years ago, we can include organized Islam in the same category, along with organized Buddhism and organized Hinduism, and organized "whatever religions are left."
+In fact, as history abundantly attests, religious beliefs in the hands of human beings, and the wish to sustain or enhance them, have caused some of the most disastrous wars imaginable.
+All people know this.
+Something is wrong somewhere.

 This subject of healing is one that all of us need to understand, but it is woefully misunderstood today even by some of the top religious authorities in the world.
 This is especially true of many Pentecostal groups who do not comprehend what the Christian Atonement entails nor how it is to be properly applied today.
 We will look at the question of sickness, healing, medicine, physicians, and in the light of biblical teachings concerning Christ’s Atonement for us.